 June is preparing for retirement and wants to know how her UK pension will affect her application for the Age Pension in Australia.

 My husband and I are looking to retire when we are 66.
 We are 64 now.
 We are from England but have been working here for more than 14 years.
-We have a full English pension of £160 a week.
-We will have a small amount of super maybe $40,000 about $20,000 in shares and $50,000 in the bank.
+We have an English pension of £160 a week.
+We will have a small amount of super, maybe $40,000, about $20,000 in shares and $50,000 in the bank.
 Do you think we will get a part Australian pension?

-The income from your combined UK pension will be roughly $1200 per fortnight, but the first $308 will not be assessed.
+The income from your combined UK pension will be roughly $1200 per fortnight – assuming both of you receive £160 each, but the first $336 will not be assessed.

 When you advise Centrelink of your income and assets from overseas, it will convert the value into Australian dollars.

 Once you have been granted a UK pension, the amount will stay the same – it is not indexed.
 This means that the only fluctuation in the value of your payment will be due to the exchange rate.

 Centrelink currently uses the Commonwealth Bank buy rates that apply on the fifth business day before the first of each month.